Lalitguy/Placement-Cell/README.md

 # Placement Cell

 A full stack project based on angular framework.
-This training and placement Cell is a interactive platform with both admin and student dashboards and their corresponding actions.
+This Placement Cell project is an interactive platform with both admin and student dashboards and their corresponding actions.
 The project uses Firebase and backend and provides a real-time retrieval and update mechanism for effective events and company-applications management.
+(For admin login use email:'admin@tnpadmin.com' password: 'tnpadmin123') (for student login register with any email and login)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.5.